garrandall/popular-music-data/tracks/pardon-me-sir-joe-cocker.md

 Pardon me, friend
 If what I'm saying don't ring true
-But that's the only way I know now to get through to you - ooh Well, pardon me, Sir
+But that's the only way I know now to get through to you - oh Well, pardon me, Sir
 If what I'm doing brings you round
 But that's the only place I know, Sir, it is town to town - hey